 The diff package is a comprehensive software to simplify the set-up of diffusion experiments.
 To focus on physically relevant diffusion parameters, machine level settings are replaced by experiment level parameters.
 For example, rather than setting the gradient strength in percent, the gradient strength is given in physical units.
 The user can select between Gauss/cm, mT/m, T/m and Hz/cm (1H).
 For experimentally relevant parameters, like the diffusion time, the diff program calculates all relevant delays building the diffusion time and provides a lower limit given by the unavoidable delays in the sequence.
 In other words, the users do not need to know, which delays form the diffusion time, they only need to specify the diffusion time and the program will automatically set the other parameters.
 Most of the parameters will be checked for reasonable upper and lower limits.

 The diff program covers the standard diffusion/DOSY experiments.
 It also offers a couple of “2D” methods, where “2D” stands for 2 non-FT or dynamic dimensions, for example like DDCOSY having 2 orthogonal diffusion dimensions, or DRCOSY having a diffusion and a relaxation dimension.
 The number of available methods will continue to grow in the future.

 There are also new setup experiments and pure T1 and T2 experiments.

 The diff program prepares the data analysis in Dynamics Center and triggers the automatic analysis in Dynamics Center.

-Dynamics Center is an easy-to-use and integrated platform featuring general dynamics and protein dynamics.
-It offers intuitive, method-oriented workflows for the analysis of a wide range of experiments. -> Dynamic Center
+Dynamic Center is an easy-to-use and integrated platform featuring general dynamics and protein dynamics.
+It offers intuitive, method-oriented workflows for the analysis of a wide range of experiments.

 The diffusion accessory is compatible with the MNOVA software suite.